Prostate Cancer Canada

 About Prostate Cancer Canada:

 Founded in 1994, Prostate Cancer Canada (PCC) funds research projects looking to improve diagnostic tests and develop improved treatments for prostate cancer.
 PCC also provides support services to improve the lives of patients and survivors of the disease.
-Prostate cancer is the most common cancer in men, accounting for approximately 24% of all new cancer cases in men.
-One in every eight Canadian men will have the disease at some point in their life.
+Prostate cancer is the most common cancer in Canadian men, accounting for approximately 21% of all new cancer cases in men.
+One in seven Canadian men will have the disease at some point in their life.
+PCC’s mission is to eliminate prostate cancer.

 Prostate Cancer Canada has an established partnership with the Movember Foundation.
 PCC receives funds raised by Movember and determines research groups and projects deserving of grants and awards.
-In 2015, Movember provided PCC with $10.7m for granting purposes, in F2014 $14.5m, and in F2013 $32.9m.
+In 2017, Movember provided PCC with $6.2m for granting purposes toward 87 new and continuing research projects.

 As a part of its support services programming, PCC introduced the True NTH program in 2015.
 The program is designed to help prostate cancer patients get better access to information and services to improve their quality of life.
 Funding for the program comes from the Movember Foundation.
 True NTH connects patients with physicians, experts, survivors, caregivers, and key leaders in the field of prostate cancer research and treatment.
-It runs in six countries across the world and provides services related to lifestyle management, decision support aid, palliative care and peer-to-peer support.
+It provides services related to lifestyle management, decision support aid, palliative care, and peer-to-peer support.

-Prostate Cancer Canada is one of Canada’s 100 largest charities in terms of donations.
-In F2015, the charity collected $18.4m in donations and special events revenues.
-Administrative costs are 7% of revenues and fundraising costs are 43% of donations.
-Combined, PCC spends $0.50 of every donated dollar on overhead costs, which exceeds Ci’s reasonable range for overhead spending.
+Prostate Cancer Canada is a Large-sized charity with $13.0m in donations and special events revenue in F2017.
+Administrative costs are 9% of revenues and fundraising costs are 50% of donations.
+For every dollar donated, 42 cents go to the cause, which exceeds Ci’s reasonable range for overhead spending.
 Funds received from Movember Canada were not included when calculating the charity’s fundraising cost ratio.

-Prostate Cancer Canada has funding reserves of $27.4m ($12.1m of which are "donor-endowed" by Movember Canada).
-Prostate Cancer Canada has committed to grant $20.4m in the next year and has additional long-term grant commitments for future years of $23.8m.
-Current funding reserves cover annual program costs for 1.3 years.
-Factoring in Prostate Cancer Canada's grant commitments there is a funding need for donations.
+Prostate Cancer Canada has funding reserves of $15.0m of which $9.5m are "donor-endowed" by Movember Canada.
+Excluding donor-endowed funds, current funding reserves cover over 10 months of program costs.
+Prostate Cancer Canada has committed to grant $13.8m in the next year and has additional long-term grant commitments for future years of $15.6m.
+Factoring in PCC’s grant commitments, there is a need for funding.

-This report is an update that is currently being reviewed by PCC.
+This charity report is an update that has been sent to Prostate Cancer Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March